blbadger/blbadger.github.io/fractal-geometry.md

 As is the case in the first Peano curve, the true space-filling curve is the result of an infinite number of recursive steps.
 This means that the curve is also infinitely long, as the length grows upon each recursive step.
 Infinite length is a prerequisite for any space-filling curve.

 Note that both of these curves are nowhere-differentiable: pick any point on the curve, and it is an angle (a 90 degree angle to be precise) and as angles are non-differentiable, the curve is non-differentiable.

+These curves map a line of infinite length to a surface, and the mapping is continuous.
+But importantly, this mapping is not one-to-one (injective): multiple points on the starting line end up at the same spots in the final surface.
+In fact no injective mapping exists between one and two dimensions exists, and a geometric proof of this in the second Peano curve is as follows: observe the point at the upper right corner of the curve $p_1$ and the point directly below it $p_1$ to be $p_2$.
+Upon each recursion, these points approach each other such that $d(p_1, p_2) \to 0$ as $r \to df

-Indeed it can be shown that any mapping from two to one dimensions (which could be considered to be equivalent to the definition of a space filling curve) is nowhere-differentiable if the mapping is one-to-one and onto.
+Imagine moving along the surface created by either peano curve.
+An arbitrarily small movement in one direction along this surface does not necessarily lead to a small movement along the curve itself.
+This means that these Indeed it can be shown that any mapping from two to one dimensions (which could be considered to be equivalent to the definition of a space filling curve) is nowhere-continuous if the mapping is one-to-one and onto.
 For some interesting repercussions of this on neural networks, see [here](/neural-networks.md).

 ### Fractals: objects of multiple dimensions